Alcohol, Tobacco, and Other Drugs

 - Suicide leaves many unresolved issues.

-- Very few actions generate as much emotion in family members/friends as suicidal behavior.
+- Very few actions generate as much emotion in family members and friends as suicidal behavior.

 What are the warning signs of suicide?